RapTho/iot-digital-engineering/2_Containerization.md

 # Building a container image

-In this section, we’ll walk through how to create a custom container image for a local Mosquitto broker using Podman.
+In this section, we’ll walk through how to create a custom container image for a local mosquitto broker using Podman.
 This includes setting up authentication and access control via `passwords.txt`, `acl.txt`, and `mosquitto.conf`, and building a cross-platform container image.
 Wherever you see `podman` instructions, you can also use `docker` instead.

 ---